adoptium/infrastructure/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md

 will deploy 1 Ubuntu 22.04 container, 1 Alpine 3.19 container and 3 Ubuntu 18.04 containers.

-If you would like to build an arm32 container on an arm64 dockerhost, pass the `build_arm` variable when running the playbook:
+If you would like to build an arm32 container on an arm64 dockerhost, pass the `build_arm`:

 ```
 ansible-playbook -u root -i <host-file> AdoptOpenJDK_Unix_Playbook